phpconcept/aruba-ws-server/README.md

 # Aruba IoT Demonstration Websocket Server

 aruba-ws-server is a websocket server, written in PHP, to test and demonstrate the IoT capabilities of Aruba Access Points.
-Today it supports only the BLE capabilities of Aruba AP.
+Today it supports only the BLE capabilities of Aruba Instant AP.

 ## Quick Start Guide